polynote/polynote/docs/03-mixing-programming-languages.md

 `scikit-learn`.
 We've found that the interop between Python and Scala can be very powerful even if its limited to these simple cases.

-We don't expect (or intend) that more complex usage involving many handoffs between Scala and Python will work well.
-Though, if do you get something interesting to work we'd be more than happy to hear about it.

 Here are a few important points to keep in mind when sharing between Python and Scala:

 * Jep handles the conversion from Scala -> Python.